 Spectral learning of LDS models for decision-making

-Keywords/techniques: latent variable models, generative models, linear dynamical systems, subspace identification, spectral learning
+Keywords/techniques: latent variable models, generative models, linear dynamical systems, subspace identification, spectral learning, decision-making, 2AFC tasks

 Latent variable modeling of the strategy-dependent role of the DMS in decision-making

 When mice make decisions, do they use the same strategy trial after trial, or do they switch strategies over time?
 What brain regions are involved in this possible strategy-switching behavior?
-In this project, I sought to answer these questions by applying a hybrid model consisting of a Generalized Linear Model (GLM) and a Hidden Markov Model (HMM) to behavioral data of mice performing a two alternative forced choice (2AFC) decision-making task while receiving optogenetic inhibition of either the direct (D1) or indirect (D2) pathway of the dorsomedial striatum (DMS) on a subset of trials.
+In this project, I applied a hybrid model consisting of a Generalized Linear Model (GLM) and a Hidden Markov Model (HMM) to behavioral data of mice performing a two alternative forced choice (2AFC) decision-making task while receiving optogenetic inhibition of either the direct (D1) or indirect (D2) pathway of the dorsomedial striatum (DMS) on a subset of trials.
 We found that not only do mice use different strategies when making decisions (guided by different external and behavioral variables such as the task stimulus or previous choice), but that the role of the DMS in decision-making is strategy-dependent.

-Keywords/techniques: latent variable models, generative models, generalized linear models, hidden Markov models, expectation maximization, optimization, statistical modeling, time-series data, decision-making, 2AFC tasks, dopamine, striatum
+Keywords/techniques: latent variable models, generative models, generalized linear models, hidden Markov models, expectation maximization algorithm, statistical modeling, decision-making, 2AFC tasks, dopamine, striatum

 Analyzing the dependence of hippocampal gamma oscillations on running speed

-Keywords/techniques: LFP, gamma oscillations, hippocampus, signal processing, spectral power analysis
+Keywords/techniques: local field potential, EEG, gamma oscillations, hippocampus, signal processing, power spectral analysis, theta phase

 Code: MATLAB (data analysis and visualization)